rgst-io/stencil/README.md

 ### Building docs

 If you have `mise` installed, you should have all the tooling you need for the docs engine.
-Run `bun install` from inside the `docs` directory to get the dependencies installed, then run `mise run docsdev` from the root stencil directory to enter the watch-rebuild cycle to test your docs changes.
+Run `mise run docsdev` from the root stencil directory to enter the watch-rebuild cycle to test your docs changes.

 ## License